• Skip to primary navigation

 For Finishing:

-• 1 tbsp (15 g) smoked sugar or coarse sugar (demerara or turbinado)
+• 1 tablespoon (15 g) coarse sugar or granulated sugar

 • vanilla ice cream, for serving